-NOAA is forecasting above average temps for states east of Colorado this coming month with a 50% chance for above normal rainfall in the Mississippi and Ohio Valleys, the mid-Atlantic states, and the Northeast.
+NOAA is forecasting above-average temps for states east of Colorado this coming month with a 50% chance for above-normal rainfall in the Mississippi and Ohio Valleys, the mid-Atlantic states, and the Northeast.
 Part of the reason behind this is that the Arctic Oscillation (AO) is expected to stay near neutral, reducing the chance for a sudden outbreak of cold arctic air.
-Normally, as the northern hemisphere moves into spring, the Polar Vortex gradually weakens and begins to packing up for its summer vacation.
+Normally, as the northern hemisphere moves into spring, the Polar Vortex gradually weakens and begins to pack up for its summer vacation.
 The other reason is that because of current drought conditions in the panhandle of Texas, there’s not very much soil moisture present (nor too much expected) to produce much regional evaporative cooling.
 So, summer temperatures are expected to be above average, too, and that usually means higher cooling costs.
 However, there may some good news ahead, too.

 A look ahead

 One of the big global climate engines is the El Nino/Southern Oscillation (ENSO).
 The ENSO region is over 8,300 miles of the equatorial Pacific Ocean.
 Sea surface temperatures (SST) are monitored here because this huge amount of water interacts with the atmosphere by heating or cooling it and can thereby affect global weather.
 The ENSO region is divided into four areas.
 Nino 4 starts at 160°E and ends at 150°W. Nino 3 begins at 150°W and ends a 90°w.
 Nino 1 and 2 begin there and end on the Ecuadorian coast.
 Midway across is what’s called Nino 3.4.
 Temperature readings taken from this area are used as an average of SSTs across the equatorial Pacific.